 MeetingsSection 1: The annual meeting of the Association shall take place at the School of Medicine at the time of the annual Yale Medical School reunion weekend.
 Additional meetings may be called by the President.
 Fifty members present at the annual meeting, properly called, shall constitute a quorum.

-Section 2: Notice of each meeting shall be sent to the membership about one month in advance of the date set.
+Section 2: Notice of each meeting shall be sent to the membership at least 30 days in advance of the date set.

 Section 2: The President shall appoint, with the concurrence of the Executive Committee, such committees as are desirable and as are essential.